Collaborations in Global Health

 International efforts for Global Health

 Challenges in Global Health require transnational efforts – both at European and global level.
 Germany moved Global Health issues into the international spotlight during its G7 and G20 presidencies.
-In its G7 presidency, Germany made neglected and poverty‐related diseases two of the top priorities.
-This commitment was continued in 2017 at the G20 leaders meeting in Hamburg.
-In addition, the fight against antimicrobial resistance was put into focus.
+In its G7 presidency 2022, Germany made (1) global pandemic prevention, preparedness and response (PPPR), (2) tackling the “silent pandemic” of antimicrobial resistance (AMR), and (3) Climate resilient and sustainable, climate-neutral health systems, three of the top priorities.

 In line with Germany’s engagement, BMBF has set up or participates in a variety of measures and initiatives in the area of Global Health.
-These comprise, for example, initiatives on antimicrobial resistance (AMR), epidemic preparedness, clinical trial partnerships and others.
+These comprise, for example, initiatives on AMR, epidemic preparedness, clinical trial partnerships and others.
 The aim of these initiatives is to support international research activities, with a special focus on Sub‐Saharan African countries.

 For more information on these measures, please follow the tiles below.